 For those looking for adventurous things to do in Krabi, go rock climbing up the giant limestone pillars at Railay Beach in Krabi.
 Rock climbers from around the world flock to Railay Beach.

-If you have never rock climbed before, there are beginner tours to teach you the ropes.
+If you have never rock climbed before, there are beginner tours that teach you the ropes.
 Book online.

 Related Article: Adventurous things to do in Koh Lanta